-David Hik is a Professor in the Department of Biological Sciences and Adjunct Professor in the School of Public Health, at the University of Alberta.
-His research interests are focused on the ecology of tundra ecosystems in Arctic and mountain environments, social-ecological resilience, and the interface between science and policy.
+Dave is a Professor in the Department of Biological Sciences and Associate Dean (Academic) in the Faculty of Science at Simon Fraser University.
+His research interests are broadly focused on the ecology of tundra ecosystems in Arctic and mountain environments, social-ecological resilience, and the interface between science and policy.
 Since 1988 he has worked out of the Kluane Lake Research Station.
 In 2014, he completed a 4-year term as President of the International Arctic Science Committee (IASC) where he championed engagement of early career researchers, international partnerships, data management, and long-term planning for research coordination.
 He is also a member of several other advisory boards, including the Canadian High Arctic Research Station (CHARS); the Arctic Center (University of Lapland); and the Dechinta Centre for Research and Learning in the NWT.
 Currently he is Vice-Chair of the Arctic Council’s ‘Sustaining Arctic Observing Networks (SAON)’ initiative; Chair of the 3rd International Conference on Arctic Research Planning (ICARP III); and Co-Chair of the International Polar Partnership Initiative (IPPI).
 Previously, he held the Canada Research Chair in Northern Ecology (2002-2012) and was Executive Director of the Canadian International Polar Year (IPY) Secretariat (2004-2009).
 He is a Fellow of the Royal Canadian Geographical Society and was awarded the Society’s Martin Bergmann Medal for Excellence in Arctic Leadership and Science in 2013.
 David became a Board member of the Arctic Institute of Community-Based Research in 2014.